Black and some other ethnic groups more at risk from COVID-19, Britain says

 The adjusted model showed that black people were 1.9 times more likely to die from COVID-19 than the white ethnic group.

 Males of Bangladeshi and Pakistani ethnicity were 1.8 times more likely to die, and females from those groups 1.6 times, according to the adjusted model.

-But individuals from the Chinese and mixed ethnic group have similar risks to those with white ethnicity, the ONS said.
+But individuals from the Chinese and mixed ethnic group have similar risks to whites.

 Politicians were appalled.

-David Lammy, a lawmaker for the opposition Labour Party, called for an urgent investigation.

-London mayor Sadiq Khan, of Pakistani origin, said ethnicity should be recorded on death certificates to shed more light.
+David Lammy, a lawmaker for the opposition Labour Party, urged an investigation, while London mayor Sadiq Khan - of Pakistani origin - said ethnicity should be recorded on death certificates to shed more light.

-Britain has the world’s second highest death toll from the pandemic, after the United States, with more than 32,000 fatalities.
+Britain has the world’s second highest coronavirus death toll, after the United States, with more than 32,000 fatalities.

 “People from Black, Asian and minority ethnic backgrounds are being disproportionately affected by the outbreak of COVID-19 and we need urgent action to reveal the true extent of this inequality,” Khan said.